-This Quarterly Report on Form 10-Q, or this Report, contains forward-looking statements that involve risks, uncertainties, and assumptions that, if they never materialize or prove incorrect, could cause our results to differ materially from those expressed or implied by such forward-looking statements.
+This Quarterly Report on Form 10-Q (the "Report") contains forward-looking statements that involve risks, uncertainties, and assumptions that, if they never materialize or prove incorrect, could cause our results to differ materially from those expressed or implied by such forward-looking statements.
 The statements contained in this Report that are not purely historical are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
 Forward-looking statements are often identified by the use of words such as, but not limited to, "anticipate," "believe," "could," "estimate," "expect," "intend," "may," "plan," "potential," "predict," "project," "should," "will," "would" or the negative of those terms, and similar expressions that convey uncertainty of future events or outcomes.
 Any statements contained herein that are not statements of historical facts may be deemed to be forward-looking statements.
 Forward-looking statements in this Report include, but are not limited to, statements about:

-- Our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - The success, cost and timing of our product development activities and clinical trials of our lead product candidate, PLN-74809, as well as PLN-1474 and our other product candidates; - Our estimates regarding the impact of the COVID-19 pandemic on our business and operations, and our ability to manage such impacts; - Our or our current or future collaborators plans to initiate, recruit and enroll patients in, and conduct our clinical trials at the pace that we project; - Our plans and strategy to obtain and maintain regulatory approvals of our product candidates; - Our plans and strategy to obtain funding for our operations, including funding necessary to complete further development and, upon successful development, if approved, commercialize any of our product candidates; - The potential benefit of orphan drug designations for PLN-74809; - Our ability to compete with companies currently marketing or engaged in the development of treatments for fibrosis; - Our plans and strategy regarding obtaining and maintaining intellectual property protection for our product candidates and the duration of such protection; - · Our plans and strategy regarding the manufacture of our product candidates for clinical trials and for commercial use, if approved; - Our dependence on current and future collaborators for developing, obtaining regulatory approval for and commercializing product candidates in the collaboration; - Our receipt and timing of any milestone payments or royalties under any current of future research collaboration or license agreements or arrangements; - Our plans and strategy regarding the commercialization of any products that are approved for marketing and our ability to establish adequate pricing in the U.S. and international markets; - The size and growth potential of the markets for our product candidates, and our ability to serve those markets, either alone or in combination with others; - Our ability to attract and retain qualified employees and key personnel; and - Our expectations regarding government and third-party payor coverage and reimbursement.
+- Our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - The success, cost and timing of our product development activities and clinical trials of our lead product candidate, PLN-74809, as well as PLN-1474 and our other product candidates; - · Our estimates regarding the impact of the COVID-19, pandemic on our business and operations, and our ability to manage such impacts; - Ours or our current or future collaborators plans to initiate, recruit and enroll patients in, and conduct our clinical trials at the pace that we project; - Our plans and strategy to obtain and maintain regulatory approvals of our product candidates; - Our plans and strategy to obtain funding for our operations, including funding necessary to complete further development and, upon successful development, if approved, commercialize any of our product candidates; - Our ability to borrow additional term loans under our term loan facility (the "Oxford Loan Agreement") with Oxford Finance LLC, as collateral agent and lender ("Oxford"); - The potential benefits of orphan drug and fast track designations for PLN-74809; - · Our ability to compete with companies currently marketing or engaged in the development of treatments for fibrosis; - Our plans and strategy regarding obtaining and maintaining intellectual property protection for our product candidates and the duration of such protection; - · Our plans and strategy regarding the manufacture of our product candidates for clinical trials and for commercial use, if approved; - Our dependence on current and future collaborators for developing, obtaining regulatory approval for and commercializing product candidates in the collaboration; - Our receipt and timing of any milestone payments or royalties under any current of future research collaboration or license agreements or arrangements; - Our plans and strategy regarding the commercialization of any products that are approved for marketing and our ability to establish adequate pricing in the U.S. and international markets; - The size and growth potential of the markets for our product candidates, and our ability to serve those markets, either alone or in combination with others; - · Our ability to attract and retain qualified employees and key personnel; and - Our expectations regarding government and third-party payor coverage and reimbursement.